Multiple Hypothesis Tests Controlling Generalized Error Rates for Sequential Data: Introduction and Summary

 The purpose of this paper is to provide general and flexible procedures for controlling $k$-FWER and $\gamma$-FDP on sequential data.
 By ``general and flexible'' we mean procedures that can test $J\ge 2$ arbitrary null hypotheses $H^{(1)},\ldots,H^{(J)}$ about $J$ data streams respectively, of arbitrary size, shape, and dependence.
+In particular, each data point~$X_n^{(j)}$ may itself be the vector of observations from the $n$th group, corresponding to group sequential sampling.
 This setup is formalized below.
 In particular we define stepdown and stepup procedures that require only arbitrary sequential test statistics $\Lambda^{(j)}(n)=\Lambda^{(j)}(n)(X_1^{(j)},\ldots, X_n^{(j)})$ for each stream $j=1,\ldots,J$ that control the conventional type~I and II error probabilities for each individual null hypothesis~$H^{(j)}$, and combine them to give a sequential multiple testing procedure, i.e., a collection of $J$ sequential stopping and decision rules for each data stream, that controls $k$-FWER or $\gamma$-FDP at a prescribed level under arbitrary dependence structure between data streams.
 In this regard our procedures can be viewed as extensions to the sequential realm of the procedures of \citet{Lehmann05b} and \citet{Romano06b,Romano06} who accomplished this in the fixed sample setup.
 Indeed, our approach owes much to the work of these authors and, in particular, we utilize the same stepup and stepdown values as those papers. \citet{Sarkar07,Sarkar08} and \citet{Guo14} have furthered the work of these authors by developing stepup and stepdown fixed sample size procedures which utilize the joint null distribution of the $p$-values and, in some cases, dominate previously proposed procedures while controlling generalized error rates.
 While we expect that these innovations by Sarkar and his coauthors can similarly be extended to the sequential domain, since our goal here is to propose procedures that don't require knowledge (or modeling) of joint distributions, we have not pursued those extensions here.

 An additional aspect of our approach is that our procedures may be able to simultaneously control both the type~I and II versions of the generalized error metrics at prescribed values, which is a possibility opened up by the sequential setting considered.
 As with single hypothesis testing, if the prescribed type~II error rate (or equivalently, power) is not well-motivated, then its strict control can be dispensed with or used as a surrogate for other operating characteristics of interest, such as average sample size.
 For this reason and others discussed in Section~\ref{sec:rej}, there we provide versions of the procedures that control the type~I generalized error rate but not necessarily the type~II version, and these procedures can be used with arbitrary acceptance rules for the null hypotheses.